AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 > ```
 >	- $ python -m mkdocs new [name of the project]
 > ```
-> - To preview your documentation, you need to locate in the docs directory created with the last command and then run:
+- To preview your documentation, you need to locate in the docs directory created with the last command and then run:
 > ```
 >	- $ python -m mkdocs serve
 > ```
- - To preview the documentation then browse within the output https address returned by the last command.
+ - To see the rendered changes in action then browse within the output https address returned by the last command.
 >
 > For more guidance on mkdocs, see [here](https://www.mkdocs.org/user-guide/).
 >